Version2beta/version2beta/src/articles/mob_programming.md

 > Kindness, consideration, and respect are better than having anyone in charge.

 I've been fascinated by the way anarchy has been informing software engineering management for years.
-We have flat organizational charts, everyone reporting to the CTO or CEO.
+We have flat organizational charts with everyone reporting to the CTO or CEO.
 We have engineering-driven organizations, where engineers choose what they'll work on.
 We have different rules (i.e. none) for engineers' dress code and work spaces.
 We have game spaces, nap spaces, and a do-whatever-you-want attitude.
 We have flex-time, unlimited PTO, even unlimited maternity and paternity leave at some places.
 If we put the team on a farm in Tennessee, we'd have no problem seeing this as anarchy.

 Interestingly, our mobbing anarchy also build empathy.
 When we work together this closely, we have to see each other, like really see where we're at and how we're doing.
 We can't show kindness and respect without caring.
 Our teams that mob know each other better, listen better, and communicate better than they did before we started mobbing.

 > “Yes and” goes further than “no but”.

-This guideline comes straight from improv comedy training, which is something my teams do - improv comedy training.
+This guideline comes straight from improv comedy training.
+My teams do improv comedy training.

 Improv is hard work.
 Improv teams build on each other, take a wacky concept from one or two people and build it into a story that delights their audience and themselves.
 It's very much the same with mob programming.
 When someone says "No", especially if they are an authority figure outside of the mob, progress stops.
 We have to overcome inertia and find a different way to make progress.
 "Yes, and ..." preserves momentum - it takes the position we're in and contributes not only a new milestone but also how to get there.